 - Funders, including EU (e.g. European Open Science Cloud) and NIH (e.g. Data Commons)

 However, many challenges remain as to how to increase Research Object uptake with data providers, researchers, infrastructures, publishers and other stakeholders; credit and tracking metrics; develop supporting tooling; building effective community efforts and the relationship of rich metadata manifests with emerging container platforms.

-In RO2018 we will explore recent advancements in Research Objects and publishing of research data.
+At RO2018 we explored recent advancements in Research Objects and publishing of research data.

 - Keynotes and invited talks

 - Presentations selected from short article submissions and extended abstracts